imagineLife/MacroRecipes/ReadMe.md

 ## API Reference
 This was built using [Spoonacular's API](https://market.mashape.com/spoonacular/recipe-food-nutrition).<br />
-Spoonacular has a robust food API, including recipe searching and nutrient searching, and much more.
+Spoonacular has a robust food API, including searching for recipes by ingredient and by nutrient maximum and/or minimum.

 ## Technology Used
 **HTML**<br />